wbamberg/wbamberg.github.io/_posts/2018-3-11-interactive-examples.md

 ## First prototypes

 The project began as a suggestion by [Florian Scholz], at an MDN meetup in December 2016, that we should add simple examples to the tops of MDN reference pages.
 Initially we didn't plan to make them interactive: we thought that they would just be static code samples.
 It was I think [Julien Gattelier] and [Sebastian Zartner] who first suggested that they could be more interesting, with an editor that provided autocomplete suggestions.
-Grumbling slightly, I incorporated the wonderful [Code Mirror], and we built some prototypes to test.
+So I incorporated the wonderful [Code Mirror], and we built some prototypes to test.

 In the early prototypes the JS editor looked something like this: